EMBRYOPSIDA Pirani & Prado

 Lamina base cuneate (cordate); cyme monochasial (dichasial), (inflorescence racemose - Calycobolus); styles deeply divided, (unequal), (gynobasic), (single); (hilum >10% of the seed); (exotestal cells fleshy, mesotestal [palisade] cells little elongated and thickened - Maripeae); reversion to a non-edited start codon for the psbL gene.

-Evolution.
-Divergence & Distribution.
-The basal clades in Convolvulaceae all Old World, including Madagascar but not the African mainland (García et al. 2014).
-There are some remarkable disjunctions within Cuscuta, including C. kilimanjari, a member of an otherwise South American clade (García et al. 2014).
+Evolution: Divergence & Distribution.
+The basal clades in Convolvulaceae are all Old World, including Madagascar but not the African mainland (García et al. 2014).
+There are some remarkable disjunctions within Cuscuta, including C. kilimanjari, an African member of an otherwise South American clade (García et al. 2014).

 As Stefanovic et al. (2003) noted, characters for their /Dicranostyloideae (= Dichondroideae) will depend very much on the position of Jacquemontia, currently unresolved in that clade.
 Eserman et al. (2013) discuss the evolution of a number of characters in Ipomoeeae.

 Ecology & Physiology.
-The Convolvuloideae clade has about the second highest number of scandent species in the New World; Apocynaceae are number 1, Fabaceae are ± = number 2 (Gentry 1991).
+The Convolvuloideae clade has about the second highest number of scandent species in the New World (ca 750), Apocynaceae are number 1, Fabaceae are ± = number 2 (Gentry 1991).
+All told, perhaps 1,500 species are vines or lianas (the parasitic Cuscuta not included).
+Species of Dichondra and Evolvulus, if not shrubby, are more or less prostrate and with procumbent non-twining stems.

-Cuscuta (dodder) is a morphologically quite distinctive (see below) parasite, although species may have some chlorophyll.
-For a model of nutrient flow between host and parasite, see Hibberd and Jaeschke (2001); parasites can even bridge two hosts, at least when it comes to virus tranmission from one host to another (Hosford 1967).
-There is more or less extensive (depending on the host) bidirectional exchange of mRNA between Cuscusta and its hosts, although how this affects the functioning of the partners, whether or not the mRNA is expressed, etc., is unclear (G. Kim et al. 2014).
-The haustoria by which dodder is attached to its host are often described as being modified roots, although elements of their development are quite different from those of roots (Alakonya et al. 2012).
+Cuscuta (dodder) is a morphologically distinctive (see below) stem parasite, although species may have some chlorophyll.
+For a model of nutrient flow between host and parasite, see Hibberd and Jaeschke (2001); stomata on the flower and/or special protuberances on the stem may increase host transpiration and hence nutient/water flow (Clayson et al. 2014).
+Stomata are also found on extra-floral nectaries (Clayson et al. 2014).
+The photosynthesis that does occur is involved in the synthesis of lipds that are i.a. seed reserves used up as the seedling establishes (McNeal et al. 2007; Tesitel 2016).
+Dodders can bridge two hosts, and viruses can be tranmitted from one host to another (Hosford 1967).
+There is also more or less extensive (depending on the host) bidirectional exchange of mRNA between Cuscusta and its hosts, although how this affects the functioning of the partners, whether or not the mRNA is expressed, etc., is unclear (G. Kim et al. 2014).
+Dodder haustoria are often described as being modified roots, although elements of their development are quite different from those of roots (Alakonya et al. 2012); host-parasite phloem connections are marked by a labyrinthine rather transfer cell-like morphology in the Cuscuta phloem (Dörr 1990).
+For details of resistance, at least sometimes by hypersensitivity, see Hegenauer et al. (2016) and references.

 Pollination Biology & Seed Dispersal.
 The flowers often last for only a single day.
 Smith et al. (2010) noted that white corollas were relatively uncommon in Ipomoea subg.
 Quamoclit because clades in which they evolved speciated relatively less than the others, while McDonald et al. (2011) discuss the numerous origins of self- from cross pollination (and reversals) in Ipomoea.

 Convolvulaceae are the only asterid family in which the seeds have physical dormancy.
 This is caused by the thick, hard seed coat found in nearly all members of the family, indeed, such thick and complex seed coats are unique in the euasterids.
-Here water initially penetrates the seed only at particular places in the coat, but in some tempereate Cuscuta there is also physiological dormancy.
-In Erycibe, and perhaps Humbertia, too, there is no physical dormancy and the seeds are recalcitrant (Jayasuriya et al. 2009).
+Only scarified seeds take up water, but, if unscarified, water initially penetrates the seed only at particular places in the coat; in some temperate species of Cuscuta there is also physiological dormancy.
+However, in Erycibe and Maripa there is no physical dormancy and the seeds are recalcitrant, being unable to stand either drying or freezing (Jayasuriya et al. 2008b, 2009: what about Humbertia?).

 Bacterial/Fungal Associations.
 The ergoline alkaloids of Convolvulaceae like Ipomoea and Turbina appear to be synthesized by associated ascomycete clavicipitalean fungi and are found in tissues where those fungi also occur (e.g. Ahimsa-Müller et al. 2007; Markert et al. 2008; see also Eserman et al. 2013).
-About 20% of Ipomoeeae form associations with the fungus Periglandula and are ergot alkaloid-positive, although these fungi at least sometimes grow on the surface of the leaf alone (Beaulieu et al. 2012).
-Pyrrolizidine alkaloids, on the other hand, are synthesized by the plant, and homospermidine synthase (HSS) is the first gene in the PA biosynthetic pathway; PA alkaloids may have evolved more than once in the family, but HSS evolved only once (an apomorphy!) in Convolvuloideae (see Stefanovic et al. 2003) following a gene duplication (Reimann et al. 2004; Kaltenegger et al. 2013).
+About 20% of Ipomoeeae form associations with the endophytic fungus Periglandula and are ergot alkaloid-positive (Schardl et al. 2013: P. ipomoeae), and these fungi at least sometimes grow on the surface of the leaf alone (Beaulieu et al. 2012, 2015).
+The indolizidine alkaloid swainsonine is synthesised by other ascomycete fungal associates (in Chaetothyriales) of some Convolvuloideae (Cook et al. 2014).

 Genes & Genomes.
-Cuscuta exaltata, at least, has retained most of the genes associated with photosynthesis, perhaps because of their involvement in lipid synthesis (McNeal et al. 2007).
-However, gene loss in the genus can be quite extensive, many protein-encoding genes being lost in some holoparasitic clades (Braukmann et al. 2013; see also Krause 2011).
+Cuscuta exaltata and some other species have retained most of the genes associated with photosynthesis, perhaps because of their involvement in lipid synthesis, despite the loss of about half the plastome (McNeal et al. 2007; Barrett et al. 2014).
+However, gene loss can be quite extensive, many protein-encoding genes being lost in some holoparasitic clades (Braukmann et al. 2013; see also Krause 2011).

-Chemistry, Morphology, etc. Glycine betaines are rather commonly accumulated in Convolvulaceae (Rhodes & Hanson 1993), perhaps surprising since it is not a family of halophytes.
+Chemistry, Morphology, etc. Glycine betaines are rather commonly accumulated in Convolvulaceae (Rhodes & Hanson 1993), perhaps surprising since it is not a family of halophytes; glycosides are known only from Cuscuta and Convolvuloideae.
 Wood fluorescence occurs, but not often.
 Humbertia has hard wood with the odor of sandalwood.
 Successive cambia have been reported from some species of Ipomoea (Terrazas et al. 2011) and Carlquist (2013) noted the occurrence of interxylary phloem in that genus and Turbina.
-Adventitous roots on the stem may develop in two lines sublateral to and below the petiole.
+Adventitious roots on the stem may develop in two lines sublateral to and below the petiole.

+Relationships within Convovuloideae are unclear.
+Merremieae - and Merremia itself - are not monophyletic, Ipomoeae being embedded in the former (Simões et al. 2015).
 Ipomoea is very much paraphyletic.
 Within it there is a well-supported spiny pollen clade that comprises some 50% of the larger Ipomoea clade (Manos et al. 2001a).
-There seem to be two main clades in a largely monophyletic Convolvulus, although C. nodiflorus did not link with the rest (Carine et al. 2004: sampling needs to be extended).
+There seem to be two main clades in a largely monophyletic Convolvulus, although C. nodiflorus did not link with the rest (Carine et al. 2004: sampling needs to be extended), however, perhaps mercifully, the latter is a species of Jacquemontia, and in an extensive study Williams et al. (2014) found that Calystegia was well embedded in the Convolvulus clade.

 Classification.
 For the tribes above, some of which may be paraphyletic, see the useful classification in Stefanovic et al. (2003).
-What to do with Ipomoea - to split, or to lump (Ipomoea = Ipomoeeae) - is difficult, and none of the options is without its drawbacks (Stefanovic et al. 2003).
-In the synonymy, both s. str. and s.l. options are given.
+What to do with Ipomoea - to split, or to lump (then Ipomoea = Ipomoeeae) - is difficult, and none of the options is without its drawbacks (Stefanovic et al. 2003).
+Simões and Staples (2017) suggest that Merremieae should no longer be recognised (the tribe is paraphyletic - Simões et al. 2015), but provide a reclassification of its members barring a few that it is still premature to place.
+Costea et al. (2015) provide an infrageneric classification (4 subgenera, 18 sections) for the speciose Cuscuta.

 SOLANACEAE Jussieu, nom. cons.
 Back to Solanales

-Herbs to shrubs, branching sympodial; hygroline alkaloids, oligosaccharides, (myricetin) +; roots diarch [lateral roots 4-ranked]; (hairs branched/stellate); wood commonly fluoresces; pits vestured; crystal sand +, esp. in stem; cystoliths +; stomata various; leaves simple to compound; branching/leaf insertion in inflorescence distinctive; (flowers 4 merous); anthers often dehiscing by pores, or ± connate and pollen exiting communal apical hole, endothecial thickenings reticulate; G [(-5)], oblique, often pseudo-4-locular, placentae swollen, stigma capitate or peltate, wet; ovules usu. many/carpel, ?epitropous, often campylotropous; embryo sac with chalazal haustorium; exotestal walls thickened usu. on inner periclinal and anticlinal walls, endotesta [= endothelium] ± persistent, walls ± lignified; endosperm (helobial, nuclear) +, cotyledons and radicle same width; chromosomes 1-3 µm long, protein bodies in nuclei.
+Herbs to shrubs, branching sympodial; hygroline alkaloids, oligosaccharides, (myricetin) +; roots diarch [lateral roots 4-ranked]; (hairs branched/stellate); wood commonly fluoresces; pits vestured; crystal sand +, esp. in stem; cystoliths +; stomata various; leaves simple to compound; flowers (4 merous), rotated 36o to axis; K often valvate; anthers often dehiscing by pores, or ± connate and pollen exiting communal apical hole, endothecial thickenings reticulate; often pseudo-4-locular, placentae swollen, stigma capitate or peltate, wet; ovules usu. many/carpel, ?epitropous, often campylotropous; embryo sac with chalazal haustorium; K ± accrescent; exotestal walls thickened usu. on inner periclinal and anticlinal walls, endotesta [= endothelium] ± persistent, walls ± lignified; cotyledons and radicle same width, cotyledons incumbent, oblique, to as little as 1/4 the length of the embryo; chromosomes usu.
+1.5-5 µm long, protein bodies in nuclei.

 102[list]/2460 - 8 clades below, but treatment needs work.
 World-wide, but overwhelmingly tropical America (map: from van Steenis & van Balgooy 1966; Meusel et al. 1978; van Balgooy 1984; Heywood 2007).